<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 What Is A Wireless Access Point?
 What Does It Do?

 Wireless technology is magic, right?
-It allows us to communicate without clunky wires.
-We can use it to send a joke to family, connect with work from home, or log in and access documents on our organization’s network from the road.
+It allows us to communicate without the need for clunky wires.
+We can use it to communicate with friends and family far away, work remotely from home, or connect to our organization’s network from the road.

 While it does provide the technology we need to do all of those things (and more), it isn’t exactly magic.

-After reading this overview of WAPs, you’ll have a deeper understanding of how wireless technology works, giving you a more confident stance when discussing your technology infrastructure with your IT team.
+After reading this overview of WAPs, you’ll have a deeper understanding of how wireless technology works and how you can leverage it to boost efficiency, improve employee mobility and productivity, and enhance your network's performance.

 Most organizations use a combination of wired and wireless access.
-It streamlines getting online and accessing internal and external resources.
+It makes it easer to get online and access internal and external resources, whether you're on-premises or working remotely.

-When you plug your laptop computer into a docking station at work, for example, you connect to the hard-wired network.
+When you plug your laptop into a docking station at work, for example, you connect to the local, hard-wired network.

-When you take your laptop off the docking station to take it to a meeting in a conference room, you are using wireless.
+On the other hand, when you take your laptop off the docking station to bring it with you into a meeting in a conference room on-site, for example, you're using a wireless internet connection.

-The ability to use your laptop wirelessly is facilitated by the communication between a WAP and the laptop’s wireless NIC (network interface card).
+The ability to use your laptop, smartphone, tablet, or other device and access company resources wirelessly is facilitated by the communication between a WAP and the device's wireless NIC (network interface card).

 Standalone (or Lightweight) WAP

-This option doesn’t scale well, meaning that adding additional access points is difficult and multiplies the workload of the administrator who has to manually manage each WAP.
+This option doesn’t scale well, however, meaning that adding additional access points down the road is difficult.
+It also multiplies the workload of the administrator who would then need to manually manage each WAP.

 These WAPs use a controller to unify the configuration across all access points.